Little Cottage Exterior Paint + Dutch Door Reveal

 Some of the direct courtesy shopping links I provide may be affiliate links – It will not increase your cost.

 - Exterior Paint: Sherwin Williams Emerald Paint in PURE WHITE, satin

 - Exterior Trim: Sherwin Williams Emerald Paint in PURE WHITE, semi-gloss

-- Door Color: Sherwin Williams Resilience, SOFTENED GREEN, satin
+- Door Color: Sherwin Williams Resilience, SOFTENED GREEN

 - Porch Light: Matte Black Farmhouse Light [here]